 Sports on offer at HSW

-The GCSE Physical Education course requires students to have a genuine interest in physical education and sport.
-They must have a good sporting ability in a range of activities.
-It is best suited to students in the top PE sets in Year 9 who have achieved at least a working at grade 3 in PE at the end of Key Stage 3.
-We expect each candidate to be an integral part of a school sports team and to participate in two or three different physical activities/sports outside of school hours.
-The PE Department will specify the most appropriate sports course for individual students.
+The GCSE Physical Education course requires pupils to have a genuine interest in physical education and sport.
+We encourage each candidate to join a school sports team and to participate in two or three different physical activities/sports outside of school hours.
+The PE Department will specify the most appropriate sports course for individual pupils.

-Studying AQA GCSE (9-1) Physical Education will open your eyes to the amazing world of sports performance.
-Not only will you have the chance to perform in three different sports through the non-exam assessment component, but you will also develop a wide-ranging knowledge into the how and why of physical activity and sport.
+Studying AQA GCSE (9-1) Physical Education will open pupils' eyes to the amazing world of sports performance.
+Not only will they have the chance to perform in three different sports through the non-exam assessment component, but they will also develop a wide-ranging knowledge into the how and why of physical activity and sport.

-The combination of the physical performance and academic challenge provides an exciting opportunity for students.
-You can perform, and then through academic study learn how to improve your performance through the application of theory.
+The combination of the physical performance and academic challenge provides an exciting opportunity for pupils.
+Pupils can perform, and then through academic study learn how to improve their performance through the application of theory.

-- To improve practical grades students should aim to be regularly taking part in training, practising and playing competitively both within school and for local clubs
+To improve practical grades pupils should aim to be regularly taking part in training, practising and playing competitively both within school and for local clubs;

-- Students should attend and meet members of the school sports teams to improve their practical grades
+Pupils should attend and meet members of the school sports teams to improve their practical grades.

 Analysis and Evaluation Assessments (10%)